 Stay in your car unless unloading or at the cashier.

-When you enter our property, drive directly to the drive-thru entrance or the truck scale, depending on whether you’ve brought ferrous or non-ferrous scrap.
+When you enter our property, drive directly to the drive-thru entrance or the truck scale, depending on whether you’ve brought non-ferrous or ferrous scrap.
 Cohen employees will guide you from there.

-Only one person should be out of your vehicle at a time, and only to actively unload material and receive your ticket from the scale operator.
+Only people who are actively unloading material should be outside of the vehicle at any time.
 Do not allow passengers, especially children, to exit the vehicle or wander outside of the cashier area.

 Clean your scrap before arriving.